Version 0 - Release 0

 reg is a register specification in the form Rn or nR (for example 4R or R13).

 addr is an address specification.
-It can begin with the value of the PSW, a Register or a Virtual Address.
+It can begin with the value of the PSW, a Register, a module or a Virtual Address.
 It may further be modified by offsets (+ or -) and an indirect specification ( % ).
 Examples are:

 12R% The address contained in Register 12